jrblom2/Franka-Emika-Admittance-Control/README.md

 ## Workflow
 1. Run ```./move.sh``` to copy project files to project directory on workstation.
 Mush have SSH key added to workstation otherwise you might be prompted.
 2. On workstation, run ```colcon build``` to build the project in the space it will be run.
+4. You must create a directory on the host machine named `data`.
 3. ```./pull_data {data_dir}``` can be used to pull the data logs and plot them from the remote, "latest" can be provided in place of the directory to get the most recent execution logs.

 ## Running